MTemperville/SVJedi-Tag/README.md

 The file must contain the inversions to be genotyped.
 It may also contain other types of structural variants that could have an impact on the genotyping of the inversions because of their position close to the breakpoints of the inversions.

 **Region_size parameter:**
-*Genotyping is based on an analysis of barcodes in upstream and downstream regions and on the structure variant.
-The **region size** must be fixed.
+Genotyping is based on the analysis of barcodes in regions from either side of both inversion breakpoints.
+The **size** of these regions (in bp) is fixed by the `-s`(`--regionSize`) parameter.
-We recommend setting a region size greater than the size of the large DNA molecule used in the linked-reads data production protocol.*
+We recommend setting a region size similar to the average size of the large DNA molecules obtained with the linked-read data production protocol (default value = 10,000 bp).

 ## Output files

 #### Output VCF
-SVJedi-Tag's output is a vcf file containing all the genotype inversions.
-It contains a *SAMPLE* column containing the predicted genotype and genotyping information.
+SVJedi-Tag's output is a vcf file containing all the input inversions associated to their genotype.
+It contains a *SAMPLE* column containing the predicted genotypes and genotyping information.

-GT : Genotype
+- GT : Genotype, assuming a diploid individual: either `0/0`, `0/1`, or `1/1`.
+A `./.` value indicates a missing value due to an insufficient number of informative barcodes in the breakpoint regions.
-DP : Number of barcode in the breakpoints regions
+- DP : Total number of distinct barcodes in the breakpoints regions
-AD : Number of barcode supporting the absence of inversion, Number of barcode supporting the presence of inversion, Number of non-informative barcode.
+- AD : Number of barcodes supporting the absence of the inversion, Number of barcodes supporting the presence of the inversion, Number of non-informative barcodes.
-AF : Allelic ratio
+- AF : Alternative allele ratio

 ```
 Example :
 GT:DP:AD:AF	1/1:159:0,99,60:1.0
 ```
 #### GFA file
-The GFA file is a graph constructed from the reference genome and the intput VCF file.
+The GFA file contains the graph (in GFA format) constructed from the reference genome and the intput VCF file.
 It can be used to restart SVJedi-Tag by skipping the graph creation step.
 #### GAF file
-The GFA file is the VG Girafe alignment output file which aligns the linked reading to the graph.
+The GFA file is the VG Giraffe output file (in GAF format), it contains the read alignments to the graph.
 It can be used to restart SVJedi-Tag by skipping the alignment step.

 ## Contact
-SVJedi-graph is a Genscale tool developed by Mélody Temperville, Anne Guichard and Claire Lemaitre.
+SVJedi-graph is a [Genscale](https://team.inria.fr/genscale/) tool developed by Mélody Temperville, Anne Guichard and Claire Lemaitre.
 For any bug report or feedback, please use the Github Issues form.